-Program Contact: Linda Watson ~ (480) 732-7191 linda.watson@cgcmail.maricopa.edu
+Program Contact: Linda Watson ~ (480) 732-7191 linda.watson@cgc.edu

-The Certificate of Completion (CCL) in Linux Professional will help to prepare students for a variety of industry-recognized Linux certification exams as well as provide practical hands-on skills for the work place.
+The Certificate of Completion (CCL) in Linux Professional program is designed to help to prepare students for a variety of industry-recognized Linux certification exams as well as provide practical hands-on skills for the work place.
 The program includes a core of Linux classes including Linux operating system basics, System Administration, Network Administration and Network Security.
-These classes will ensure a student's knowledge and skill level in preparation for employment or for improving current professional skills.
+These classes will help develop a student's knowledge and skill level in preparation for employment or to improve current professional skills.
 Objectives for a variety of industry certifications are encompassed within course and program objectives.